MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/07.mark-1/01.setting-up/docs.md

 the Mark 1.

 # Changing Password
 It is a good idea to change the password.
-By default the password for the mark 1 is `mycroft`.
+By default the user is `pi` and the password is `mycroft` for the mark 1.
 In order to change this you would ssh to it or connect a hdmi cable to the port on the back of the Mark 1 unit.

 From the console/ssh session enter the following command:
 `passwd`